mptsonev/interview-calendar-api/README.md

 ## How to run

+Make sure you have installed Maven command line tool and Java with version at least 1.8.

-To run the application locally, clone the repository and type:
+To run the application locally, clone the repository, navigate to the folder and type:

 ```
 mvn spring-boot:run